 Special features of the college include a Language program offering four languages and since 2006 the college has hosted the Victorian School of Languages on Saturday mornings.
 For those students experiencing difficulties with their Literacy, the 'Boost' program is provided in Years 7,8, 9 & 10 through separate targeted classes and activities.
 Year 9 students also have the opportunity to participate in the Advance Program incorporating the Duke of Edinburgh Award.
 Extensive opportunities for student enrichment are offered, including a school production, cultural concert, the school magazine-Milpera, the Year 7 Camp, the Year 9 Queensland trip, the Europe trip, the Local Parliamentary Convention, Debating, Mooting through La Trobe University and the Year 12 Study Skills conference.
-There are also various clubs operating including the knitting club, Arties Club, Coding Club, Chess Club, Walking Club, Mindfulness club, Music club, Fitness Club and Fantasy Soccer just to name a few.
+There are also various clubs operating including the Arties Club, Chess Club, Science Club, Maths Club, eSports, Walking Club, just to name a few.